 The city is also the gateway to Norway’s spectacular fjords.
 Cruises to Osterfjord and Mostraumen leave from Bergen harbour, right next to the famous fish markets.
 Cuddle up for fjords, mountains and waterfalls in one of the most breathtaking corners of the world.

-Slovenia’s pretty little capital seems like it has been designed for lovers.
+Slovenia’s pretty little capital seems like it has been designed for lovers and you'll feel like you've stepped straight into a fairy tale.
 The glass cable car up to the medieval Ljubljana castle offers panoramic views of the city and a stroll along the banks of the Ljubljanica River is guaranteed to get hearts fluttering.

-The twisting medieval alleys and lanes of Aix en Provence are a delight for lovers.
-Each corner reveals an arresting sight - a grand mansion here, a solitary fountain there – and an atmospheric cafe, with outside tables where you can watch the world go by, is never far away.
+The twisting medieval alleys and lanes of Aix en Provence are a delight for couples.
+Each corner reveals an arresting sight — a grand mansion here, a solitary fountain there – and an atmospheric café, with outside tables where you can watch the world go by, is never far away.

 Paul Cézanne lived and painted here.
 The city inspired his highly characterised style and a walking trail celebrates his ties to the Aix, including his childhood home, Jas de Bouffan, and his former studio, Atelier Cézanne.